 The Earned Income Credit – also known as the Earned Income Tax Credit (EITC) -- benefits low-income workers with children who are:

-To claim your credit, you must file a federal tax return and use Schedule EIC, even if your family doesn't owe any taxes.
+To claim your credit, you must file a federal tax return and use the Schedule EIC, even if your family doesn't owe any taxes.

 Check in your community for the location of sites offering free help in preparing your federal income tax return.
 The IRS offers free tax preparation through a program called Volunteer Income Tax Assistance (VITA).
 These sites are usually open from the end of January through April 15.